koushik-ms/math-pwa/README.md

 3. Keep UI really simple for kids to be able to use it.
 4. Allow user to view overall and item-wise scores.
 6. Allow sign-in from google
+7. Design icon/ splash for app to make it stand-out and appeal.

 ** Pending / TODO **

 5. Persist data locally
 6. Gamify progress by showing score milestones, badges etc.,.
 7. Covert into alexa skill to enable voice prompting and checking.